 Do you offer career management services?

 The IMM Global EMBA program offers a comprehensive career management component.
 First, you can interact with an Executive Career Coach who will help you leverage the MBA to achieve your career goals.
-Second, you will have access to a career counselor at Purdue University (and/or your admitting school) who is available by phone, email, or in-person to discuss career management ideas and direct you to appropriate resources.
+Second, you will have access to a career counselor at Purdue University who is available by phone, email, or in-person to discuss career management ideas and direct you to appropriate resources.
 Third, you have access to the Purdue Career Wiki which is a comprehensive, online resource consisting of career guides, company/industry databases, and business news.
 Fourth, courses within the curriculum (e.g., Organizational Behavior, Leadership) complement your career management development skills.
 Finally, on-campus events such as networking receptions and dinners solidify career management opportunities.